ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Abstract

 \section{Abstract}

 As large-scale multi-agent systems evolve, the communication protocol layer has become a critical yet under-evaluated factor shaping performance and reliability.
 Despite the existence of diverse protocols (A2A, ACP, ANP, Agora, etc.), the selection of them is often intuition-driven and lacks standardized guidance.
 We introduce \textit{\benchname{}}, a benchmark that systematically compares agent protocols along four measurable axes: task success, end-to-end latency, message or byte overhead, and robustness under failures.
 On \benchname{}, the choice of protocol significantly influences system behavior.
 In the Streaming Queue scenario, overall completion time varies by up to 36.5\% across protocols, and mean end-to-end latency differs by 3.48 s.
 Under Fail-Storm Recovery, resilience also differs consistently across protocols.
-Beyond evaluation, we present \metaprot{}, a learnable protocol router that selects per-scenario (or per-module) protocols from requirement and runtime signals. \metaprot{} reduces Fail-Storm recovery time by up to 18.1\% versus the best single-protocol baseline, and achieves scenario-specific gains such as higher success in GAIA.
-We also release ProtocolRouterBench to standardize protocol evaluation and improve reliability at scale.
-Code and data will be available at: \url{https://github.com/ulab-uiuc/AgentProtocols}.
+Beyond evaluation, we present \metaprot{}, a lightweight constraint-aware protocol router that selects per-scenario (or per-module) protocols from requirement and runtime signals. \metaprot{} reduces Fail-Storm recovery time by up to 18.1\% versus the best single-protocol baseline and achieves scenario-specific gains such as higher success in GAIA, while exposing trade-offs across other metrics.
+We also release ProtocolRouterBench to standardize constrained protocol-selection evaluation and improve reliability at scale.